activecell/virtual-office/CONTRIBUTING.md

 1. Run `npm test` to run the test suite
 1. Run `npm dev` to run the app locally with test watchers

+## Style

+We want to keep styles simple and consistent so that anyone can drop in and out of the project seamlessly.

+* All javascript should be written in coffeescript
+* All markup should be in templates (and all templates written in handlebars)
+* All css should be written in scss

 ## Making changes

 1. Make changes in a branch